runar-labs/runar-swift/swift-serializer/LabelResolverDesign.md

 ## Goal

 Design and specify a Swift-only Label Resolver that mirrors the Rust `runar-serializer` behavior exactly.
-The resolver maps human-readable labels (e.g., "system", "user") to concrete recipients expressed as actual public key bytes required by the FFI envelope encryption APIs.
-No FFI label APIs exist; all resolution happens in Swift.
+The resolver maps human-readable labels (e.g., "system", "user") to concrete recipients expressed as actual public key bytes required by the CommonKeyManager envelope encryption APIs.
+No CommonKeyManager label APIs exist; all resolution happens in Swift.

 ## Rust Parity Summary